-This reasoning is not, however, accepted by some scholars who - with an understandable and wellgrounded argumentation - rationalize that the names of the Maya languages and nations in the English language are English words, i.e. it is not reasonable to assume that the change of the orthography of a given language outside of English speaking world affects orthography.
-According to the same reasoning, English speaking people use words such as German (not \Deutsch), visit countries and places such as Brittany (not \Bretagne), Saxony (not \Sachsen), and Finland (not \Suomi), talk about languages such as French (not \français), Swedish (not \svenska), and Spanish (not \español), etc.

-From our viewpoint, names of the Maya languages and nations do not fall into a same type of category as the previous examples.
+This reasoning is not, however, accepted by some scholars who - with an understandable and wellgrounded argumentation - rationalize that the names of the Maya languages and nations in the English language are English words, i.e. it is not reasonable to assume that the change of the orthography of a given language outside of English speaking world affects English orthography.
+According to the same reasoning, English speaking people use words such as German (not \Deutsch), visit countries and places such as Brittany (not \Bretagne), Saxony (not \Sachsen), and Finland (not \Suomi), talk about languages such as French (not \français), Swedish (not \svenska), and Spanish (not \español), etc. From our viewpoint, names of the Maya languages and nations do not fall into a same type of category as the previous examples.
 They are less well known and less used in common spoken or written language, and are, therefore, more easily to be "revised" if needed.

-In this handbook we will follow the new alphabets and new orthography when dealing with Maya names and terminology, but we shall continue using the old orthography when employing names of Maya origin that have been incorporated into English.
+In this handbook we will follow the new alphabet and new orthography when dealing with Maya names and terminology, but we shall continue using the old orthography when employing names of Maya origin that have been incorporated into English.
 The 'old' or so-called 'Colonial' orthography is thus used here to render place names (i.e. toponyms).
+The only adjustment to the orthography used for modern Maya languages in Guatemala (see above) is the elimination of the redundant apostrophe marking the glottal stop of the bilabial sound /b/- as there is no opposition $(/b/\sim/b^{\circ}/)$ in Maya languages (except for Spanish loanwords).